Is Kim Kardashian Involved In A Bit Of An Art Heist?

 Advertisement

-A representative for Vervoodt told CNN in a statement that "there is no evidence that this piece was illegally imported from Italy.
+A representative for Vervoordt told CNN in a statement that "there is no evidence that this piece was illegally imported from Italy.
 Our client, as well as our gallery and the gallery from whom we've bought the piece, have always acted in good faith when dealing with the work."

 The United States has been cracking down on imports of archeological material originating from Italy in order to discourage the illegal practice pillaging of cultural heritage.
 The statue is currently in federal custody and the case is awaiting a judge's decision.

-Refinery29 reached out to Kardashian and Vervoodt for additional comment.
+Refinery29 reached out to Kardashian and Vervoordt for additional comment.